Facebook launches fact-checking service on WhatsApp in Italy to fight coronavirus hoaxes

-In a fresh attempt to fight manipulated content, Facebook said it was working with local fact checking service Facta which is analyzing content circulating on WhatsApp, including video, audio or photos.
+In a fresh attempt to fight manipulated content, Facebook said it was working with local fact checking service Facta which is analysing content circulating on WhatsApp, including video, audio or photos.

 Users can send content to Facta through a WhatsApp message to check it is authentic.

-WhatsApp is the most popular messaging platform in Italy, the epicenter of a coronavirus outbreak in Europe.
+WhatsApp is the most popular messaging platform in Italy, the epicentre of a coronavirus outbreak in Europe.

 Traffic on the platform has spiked since the government put the country under lockdown as users turned to social media to keep in touch with relatives and friends.